datopian/hiring/engineering/frontend.md

 ## Expectations

-- Experience: junior to mid level frontend engineer with design skills.
+- Experience: junior to mid level JavaScript engineer.
 - Communication and soft skills: needs to be proficient in written and spoken English, confident during presentations and interactions.
 - Must know:
-  - Git - we use git for everything we do from coding to content writing so you need to use Git via command line and commit your work to GitHub and/or GitLab on daily basis.
+  - Git - we use git for everything we do from coding to content writing so you need to use Git via command line and commit your work to GitHub and/or GitLab on a daily basis.
   - JavaScript - pure JS is great but we also use a lot of Next.js nowadays.
+You can have a look at our PortalJS framework here - https://github.com/datopian/portaljs
+- Bonus if you know any of these:
-  - CSS - in particular TailwindCSS and/or Bootstrap would be amazing.
+  - CSS - in particular TailwindCSS would be amazing.
   - Design and prototyping skills - we would require you to work on Figma to create prototypes, mockups etc.
-- Bonus if you know:
-  - Anything else around JS, e.g., ExpressJS, Apollo (GraphQL).
-  - Any backend skills are always great, e.g., Node.JS, Python, Docker etc.
+  - Any backend skills are always great, e.g., we use Python.
+  - Familiarity with containerization using Docker.

 ## About the engagement